 Solid-state lighting (SSL) has the potential to significantly reduce lighting energy use and slash greenhouse-gas emissions.
-By 2030, DOE estimates that SSL could potentially cut national lighting electricity use nearly in half, but a number of challenges stand in the way of achieving the full energy saving potential of SSL.
+DOE estimates that SSL could potentially cut national lighting energy use by 75% in 2035, but a number of challenges stand in the way of achieving the full energy-saving potential of SSL.
 Although SSL products now appear to be competitive in many applications—from bulbs sold in grocery stores to street lights in our cities—SSL technology is actually still in its infancy.
 Continued innovation is needed to realize the full potential of the technology – innovation in the areas of increased efficacy and improved lighting quality as well as improved cost competitiveness.

 LESSONS LEARNED GUIDE PATH FORWARD